Home » Geography » Koeppen's Climate Classification

 3. Highland Climates (H)

 This climate is found in high mountain areas.
-It is found on single mountains such as Mount Kilimanjaro and on large areas of high elevation such as the Plateau of Tibet.
-Large changes in mean temperature occur over short distances in high mountains.
-Precipitation types and intensity also vary spatially.
+This climate is found on single mountains like Mount Kilimanjaro and large high areas like the Plateau of Tibet.
+In high mountains, temperatures can change quickly over short distances, and the type and amount of rainfall also vary greatly.

 Read More: Savanna Climate